nyu-cds/python-concurrency/_episodes/02-multiprocessing.md

 that had already be downloaded by a different process.
 It would be more convenient if Python provided a simple way of managing these processes rather than the user having to be concerned with how to start them.
 Fortunately the `multiprocessing` module is available for this purpose.

-To use multiple processes we create a multiprocessing `Pool`.
+To use multiple processes we create a multiprocessing [`Pool`](https://docs.python.org/2/library/multiprocessing.html#module-multiprocessing.pool).
 The `Pool` class provides a `map` method that will run a function as a separate process, passing arguments from a supplied iterable.
+The iterable is divided into a number of chunks, so that each process gets roughly the same number of elements.
 We will pass the list of URLs to the pool, which in turn will start 8 new processes and use each one to download the images in parallel.

 ~~~
 from time import time